ntatpj/Resume_app/README.md

 kubernetes

 ```
-If you notice above example-argocd-server is of type clusterIp, we will change ti to NodePort so that we can access the argocd GUI.
+If you notice above example-argocd-server is of type clusterIp, we will change to to NodePort so that we can access the argocd GUI.
 ```

 ADMIN@DESKTOP-LOTVTQN MINGW64 ~